Portugal in 2 Weeks

 Day 4 – Sintra

-Grab a pastry and a coffee and head to the Rossio train station to grab your train to Sintra, just 15 miles north of Lisbon.
-Sintra was the seat of Portugal’s aristocracy for many centuries.
-It’s a beautiful area with speckled castles and mansions set amidst hills and dense forests.
-Absolutely purchase your tickets ahead of time online.
+Grab a pastry and a coffee and head to the Rossio train station to grab your train to Sintra.
+Just 15 miles north of Lisbon, Sintra was the seat of Portugal’s aristocracy for many centuries.
+It’s a beautiful area speckled with castles and mansions set amidst hills and dense forests.
+Be sure to purchase your train and tour tickets ahead of time online.
 The Pena Palace ticket will be timed and you MUST arrive on time.

 Plan to spend most of your day here.
 Monday is a great day to go when things are closed in Lisbon.
-Purchase your ticket to Sintra at one of the digital kiosks and board your train for the approx 40 minute train ride.
+Purchase your ticket to Sintra at one of the digital kiosks and board your train for the approximately 40-minute ride.
 Try and get an early start to maximize your time (the buses begin running in Sintra at about 9:30).

-There are four sites.
+There are four primary sites.
 You can choose to see them all or pick your favorites.

 When you exit the station, you can purchase an all-day bus ticket (it will be obvious when you exit the station, #434) which will get you to all sites.
 Alternatively you can grab a motorized tuk-tuk which will take you directly to each site for 10-20 euros each trip (can seat 2-4).

 We recommend you start at Pena Palace as it’s the most popular and gets the most crowded.
-Once you get off the bus, you have a choice to take a second bus (which is pricey) or walk 10 minutes directly up the hill to the palace.
+Once you get off the bus, you have a choice to take a second bus (which is pricey) or walk 10 minutes uphill to the palace.
 Exploring Pena Palace feels like walking into a fairytale.
-In the 19th century, the royal prince rebuilt the monastery standing here since the 12th century into an opulent and colorful palace.
+In the 19th century, the royal prince rebuilt the 12th-century monastery on the site into an opulent and colorful palace.

-After the Pena Palace either walk back down the hill, following the trail to the Moorish Castle (about a 15 min walk).
-If you cannot walk, you will want to do the Moorish Castle first in order to utilize the bus or tuk-tuk.
-The road is one-way and the first stop is the Moorish Castle.
-The Moorish Castle encompasses 1000 year old ruins set in a forest.
-As its name suggests, it was originally built by the Moors, though taken over by Portuguese Christian forces in 1147.
+After Pena Palace walk back down the hill, following the trail to the Moorish Castle (about a 15 min walk).
+If you cannot walk, you will want to do the Moorish Castle first to make best use of the bus or tuk-tuk (the road is one-way and the first stop is the Moorish Castle).
+The Moorish Castle encompasses 1000-year old ruins set in a forest.
+Originally built by the Moors, it was taken by Portuguese Christian forces in 1147.
 Enjoy walking along the ancient walls with spectacular views.

 From the Moorish Castle, the next stop along the bus route is the National Palace.
 The palace dates from Moorish times, however most of what you see dates from the 15th and 16th centuries.
 It’s the oldest surviving palace in Portugal and housed royalty for 500 years; it is still used for official events.

 Once you finish these sites, return to Lisbon.
-If you haven’t yet explored each neighborhood, now is your chance or use the late afternoon to visit any site you haven’t managed to yet.
+If you haven’t yet explored each neighborhood, now is your chance or use the late afternoon to visit any site you haven’t seen yet.

 For dinner, select from the Lisbon Restaurant Scene.